“The best Belgian theme park… and the home of Kondaa!”

 WORTH A VISIT?

 Walibi Belgium is a park that keeps getting better with every visit.
 This has always been the best Belgian park in terms of rides, but the general atmosphere was sometimes sad (or even hostile) and theming wasn’t the park’s biggest strength.
-In recent years, however, Walibi Belgium is fixing these two issues.
+In recent years, however, Walibi Belgium fixed these two issues.
 New themed areas such as Karma World and Exotic World are looking amazing and staff are the best I’ve encountered in a very long time.
 Both in terms of customer service and language skills, Walibi may be very proud of its current workforce.
-If you consider the fact that Walibi will soon open the brand-new mega coaster Kondaa, it’s safe to say that this is the best theme park in Belgium.
+The addition of an awesome ride like Kondaa made my overall experience even better.
+Most of Walibi’s coasters are rather standard and/or rough, but Intamin’s fabulous new Mega Coaster makes me want to visit Walibi again and again in 2021.
+Long story short… it’s safe to say that this is the best theme park in Belgium.
 Definitely worth a visit!

 Photo Gallery 2007, 2016 & 2019

 Do you prefer Walibi Belgium over Walibi Holland?
-How excited are you for Kondaa?
+Have you been able to ride Kondaa yet?
 And should Werewolf get an RMC treatment soon?
 Share your thoughts in the comments section at the bottom of this page.